nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the MdeiLink Contacts.
+Clears all entries from the MediLink Contacts.

 Format: `clear`